VolkanSah/GPT-Security-Best-Practices/README.md

 - Security Risks and Vulnerabilities
 - Using Environment Variables in PHP
 - Best Practices for Implementing ChatGPT
+- Choosing the Appropriate API Endpoint
+- Code Example

 ## Introduction
 The purpose of this document is to outline the security risks and vulnerabilities that may arise when implementing ChatGPT in web applications and to provide best practices for mitigating these risks.

 ## Security Risks and Vulnerabilities
-Storing sensitive data in JavaScript
+- Storing sensitive data in JavaScript
-Exposing API keys and request URLs in the browser console Best Practices for Implementing ChatGPT
+- Exposing API keys and request URLs in the browser console

 1. Use server-side languages like PHP for handling sensitive data and functions Instead of using JavaScript to handle sensitive data, use server-side languages like PHP.
 This will keep the data secure and away from the client-side, where it could be accessed through the browser console.